 The famous French Quarter of New Orleans is home to many influential cocktails in the history of mixology.
-And one of them is the Vieux Carré Cocktail.
+One of them is the Vieux Carré Cocktail.
 The refined recipe is full of flavor and contains cognac, whiskey, sweet vermouth, D.O.M.
 Bénédictine, and bitters.

 The Vieux Carré is a short drink and comparable to the Manhattan cocktail.
 However, the Vieux Carré is a lot more complex.